 If you commonly suffer from allergies and other issues then you will be more prone to a sore throat from your AC unit.
 This is why you’ll need to be extra attentive to throat issues and looking after your AC properly.

-Don’t forget, it’s generally a good idea to run your air conditioning unit for the first time each year before you need it.
+Additionally, don’t forget, it’s generally a good idea to run your air conditioning unit for the first time each year before you need it.
 This will help to clear anything out of the pipes and reduce the likelihood of a sore throat.